Gym!

 While the project remained conceptual, framing the redesign through stakeholder validation ensured that the proposed solution remained grounded in realistic operational contexts.
 This step also highlighted how the concept could evolve into a viable product roadmap if further pursued.

-Conduct structured feedback sessions with local gym management and staff
+• Conduct structured feedback sessions with gym staff and stakeholders

-Assess technical feasibility and integration with existing gym management systems
+• Assess technical feasibility and integration with existing systems

-Iterate on the concept based on operational and user feedback
+• Iterate on the experience based on qualitative and quantitative insights

 Outcome & Reflections